 If you do a lot of exercise you can stay in ketosis even with a slightly higher amount of carbs.

 3. Too Much Dairy

-The third ketosis mistake that makes you at is eating too much dairy.
+The third ketosis mistake that can make you gain fat at is eating too much dairy.

-The big problem about these dairy product is that people don’t realize how calorie dense they are.
+The big problem about these dairy products is that people don’t realize how calorie-dense they are.